September 6, 2015

 A power plant brings a rainbow.
 Take that, greenpeace..

-A rainbow comes from a power plant.
+A rainbow from a power plant.

 DSCF6083